-In fact most of them don’t have any physical backing.
+In fact, most of them don’t have any physical backing.
 Their creation is digital, from scratch.
-Which, when you look at it that way, isn’t so different form the normal money you use day to day.
+Which, when you look at it that way, isn’t so different from the normal money you use day to day.
 Some argue this makes them worthless — but they’re worth what society deems them to be worth.
 Just like paper money, just like gold.

 Buy a TV today, a car tomorrow

-In my view something like bitcoin should never covert back to a fiat currency.
+In my view, something like bitcoin should never covert back to a fiat currency.
 Once you get it, you should hold it or use it to buy goods and services.
-One day you’ll possibly even get your pay in bitcoin.
-The future will be a world where bitcoin is as useable and exchangeable as a USD or AUD.
+One day, you’ll possibly even get your pay in bitcoin.
+The future will be a world where bitcoin is as useable and exchangeable as a US or Australian dollar.

-Open-marketplace Openbazaar just got $3 million in funding from venture capitalists.
-Coindesk, a cryptocurrency focussed publisher, describers Openbazaar like a ‘decentralised eBay’.
-Except the central premise of Openbazaar is bitcoin, not fiat currency.
+Open-source marketplace OpenBazaar just got $3 million in funding from venture capitalists.
+CoinDesk, a cryptocurrency-focused publisher, describers OpenBazaar as a ‘decentralised eBay’.
+Except the central premise of OpenBazaar is bitcoin, not fiat currency.

-Of course a future solely based on cryptocoins might be a way off.
-But bitcoin in particular I think will increase in value and potential in the short term.
-Again the idea is that in a few years’ time what could buy with bitcoin is far more than you could buy today.
+Of course, a future solely based on cryptocoins might be a way off.
+But I think bitcoin, in particular, will increase in value and potential in the short term.
+Again, the idea is that in a few years’ time, what you could buy with bitcoin is far more than what you could buy today.

-Perhaps while you could by a TV with one bitcoin today.
-In the coming years I think you might be able to buy a car.
-Seeing the government move to a cashless society reinforces my view of what’s coming for bitcoin.
+Perhaps you could buy a TV with one bitcoin today.
+In the coming years, I think you might be able to buy a car.
+Seeing the government move to a cashless society reinforces my view of what’s coming for Bitcoin.

-When the government sticks their nose in and society turns on them, we’ll move to alternative options.
-And by far the biggest opportunity outside the existing financial system is bitcoin.
-To me that spells opportunity.
+When the government sticks its nose in and society turns on it, we’ll move to alternative options.
+And by far the biggest opportunity outside the existing financial system is Bitcoin.
+To me, that spells opportunity.